event tracking

 Areas of Expertise

-Metabolism, intergenerational inheritance, C. elegans, host-microbe interactions
+Metabolism, microbiome, intergenerational inheritance, C. elegans, host-microbiome interactions, mitochondria

 Biography